16 Days in WA - 16 ways to play your part in stopping family and domestic violence

 • Invite someone who works with a family and domestic violence service to speak at your event.
 The Centre for Women’s Safety and Wellbeing and Stopping Family Violence can assist with ideas for speakers.

-16. Wear something orange, including the campaign badge, throughout the 16 Days in WA campaign to spark conversations about what you can do to help prevent violence against women.
+16. Wear something orange, including the campaign badge, throughout the 16 Days in WA campaign to spark conversations about what you’re doing to stop family and domestic violence and prevent violence against women.